Latest update: 13 July 2022

 Get creative with alpacas: wool, poop, and yoga

 The couple rents part of an old finca for their alpacas.
 The farm is continuously developing.
-When I’m there, they are working on a plateau in the meadow on which they want to organize yoga classes (alpaca yoga!), and a weaving atelier is coming.
+They just finished the plateaus in the meadow for yoga classes (alpaca yoga!), and a weaving atelier is coming.
 San makes clothing from alpaca wool.
 Now in a different location, but they are eager to bring it all together on the farm.
 Another source of income is the alpaca poo.
 Yes, you read that right.
 The alpaca poo turns out to be the perfect fertilizer for the garden.
 At first, the Ibizans thought that was a crazy idea (I understand).
 But since they saw that the plants of experimental neighbors did a lot better than theirs, the alpaca poo flies over the counter (well packed, of course).

 The alpaca family of Es Currals